civicteam/spl-governance-plugin-boilerplate/README.md

 # Description

-Voter-stake-registry is a voter weight addin for Solana's [spl-governance program](https://github.com/solana-labs/solana-program-library/tree/master/governance).
+plugin-boilerplate is a voter weight addin for Solana's [spl-governance program](https://github.com/solana-labs/solana-program-library/tree/master/governance).

 With the addin enabled, the governance realm authority can: